Blogs

 The process is straightforward yet comprehensive.
 It involves simulating trades with past data.
 The goal is to predict the strategy's future performance.

 By doing so, traders can see how a strategy would perform.
 This helps in making informed decisions.
-It reduces the risk of untested strategies failing.
+It reduces the risk that untested strategies will fail.

 Successful backtesting reveals strengths and weaknesses.
 It offers a glimpse into potential gains and losses.
 The insights gained are invaluable for refining strategies.